miyahara architect office: house NW

 house NW by miyara architect office all photos by mitsumasa fujitsuka

-(right) door and walls of the music room, made from honeycomb structure fibre reinforced plastics
+(left) horse-chestnut front door (right) door and walls of the music room, made from honeycomb structure fiber reinforced plastics

 third level: bathroom and bedroom

 careful choice of materials compliment each space, creating a distinct identity for all the rooms: the doors and walls of the music room are made with fibre reinforced plastics (FRP) done in a honeycomb pattern, providing an amber glow to the interior. floors range from japanese cherry birch to bare concrete precast that resemble cedar boards, defining the atmosphere of each program.

 a diverse digital database that acts as a valuable guide in gaining insight and information about a product directly from the manufacturer, and serves as a rich reference point in developing a project or scheme.

 surrounded by natural trees and other vegetation, the property has been designed to exist in harmony with the bucolic landscape.

 k-studio worked to emphasize the raw materiality of the site, avoiding the introduction of any alien elements or materials.

 created by french company LUMICENE, LUMIPOD uses the company’s signature windows, wrapping them into a glazed façade that spans five meters in diameter.

 during the region's long winters, the building serves as a place to relax, read, or do yoga amid the snowy landscape.